 Since I wrote my blog posts about the use of LinkedIn for lead generation, a lot has changed.
 That’s not really a surprise.
 But you can no longer use LinkedIn for sending seemingly personalised messages, en mass.

-Back in 2011 I had predicted that this type of lead generation activity would be much less effective by 2014 – and that the window of opportunity would close quickly.
-It has.
+In the last 7 years, the window of opportunity that LinkedIn posed has diminished.
 That’s because more people are using the platform in a similar way to how email marketing became popular – but LinkedIn should not be used in a mass way, certainly not anymore.
 The ‘personalised’ message is being ignored.

 So what can you do?
 Is LinkedIn still a viable channel for lead generation?